EmirioBomb/linux-bash-commands/bash_commands.md

 ```

 ##### 2. more / less
+> display contents of a file, one page at a time

 ```bash
 1. display text after the specified line number
 $ more / less +n file   # n means line number